Skip to content

 • Visa

-Blue Kyusu Japanese Teapot – 180 ml, with clay strainer
+Blue Kyusu Japanese Teapot – 180 ml, with Clay Filter

-Handmade, modern-looking kyusu (Japanese teapot with side handles) with a blue surface and with a light pattern.
-Its size and design are specifically designed for Japanese green teas – for example ideal for precise, clean preparation of sencha and gyokuro.
-The built-in clay The filter gently holds the leaves while the pour is even and controlled.
+Handmade kyusu (Japanese teapot with a side handle) with modern lines, a blue finish, and a light pattern.
+Its size and design are ideal for precise, clean preparation of Japanese green teas – such as sencha and gyokuro.

 Why is it a good choice?

-• Designed for Japanese green teas – perfect volume for short, precise pours.
+• Designed for Japanese green teas – perfect volume for short, precise infusions.

-• Precise, clean pouring – the kyusu mold and clay filter work together.
+• Precise, clean pour – the kyusu shape and clay filter work together.

-• Ideal for 1-2 people – convenient for tasting and everyday tea drinking.
+• Ideal for 1–2 people – comfortable for tasting and everyday tea drinking.

-• Tokoname Tradition – The aesthetics and functionality of Japan's famous ceramics center.
+• Tokoname tradition – the aesthetics and functionality of Japan's famous pottery center.

 Recommended use